Finnish Workers' Sports Federation football team

 Finnish Workers' Sports Federation football team (TUL:n liittojoukkue) was an association football team representing the Finnish Workers' Sports Federation (TUL) in 1921–1950.
 At the time, the sport in Finland was divided as the leftist TUL was isolated from the right-wing sports movement.
-In football, the TUL clubs and the Finnish Football Association (SPL) clubs competed in their own championship series and the Finnish national football team was selected of the SPL players only.
+In football, the TUL clubs and the Finnish Football Association (SPL) clubs competed in their own championship series and the Finland national football team was selected of the SPL players only.
 The TUL football team participated the International Workers' Olympiads in 1925, 1931 and 1937 and the Moscow Spartakiad in 1928.

 History

 Background

 After the 1918 Finnish Civil War, the Finnish Gymnastics and Sports Federation (SVUL) dismissed all clubs and athletes who had participated the war on the Red side.
 In January 1919, the expelled labour movement related associations established the Finnish Workers' Sports Federation (TUL).
 The Finnish sports movement was now divided as the parties did not cooperate.
 Both federations had their own competition systems and the national teams were composed of SVUL athletes only.
 Instead of the Olympic Games, the TUL athletes participated the Workers' Olympiads and the Spartakiads.

 In football, TUL and the Finnish Football Association (SPL), which was a member of the SVUL, had their own championship series.
 The Football Association winner was declared as the Finnish Champion until 1944, in 1945–1948, the title was decided on a final match between the TUL and Football Association champions.
 The TUL Championship series was finally merged with the Football Association's Mestaruussarja in 1956.